Ignite Life Center Survivor’s Sister Speaks Out

 At the time of the meeting Mark Vega had been serving as GPD’s chaplain, stepping down sometime after the sexual abuse cases started coming out.

-Velasquez began traveling to ILC from her home in Pennsylvania when she was in her preteens for their Junior Ignite Internships.
+Velazquez began traveling to ILC from her home in Pennsylvania when she was in her preteens for their Junior Ignite Internships.
 When she turned 16, she began going to ISM while her parents still lived in Pennsylvania.
-Velasquez was one of the youngest ISM attendees, with some students being in their late 20s or early 30s.
+Velazquez was one of the youngest ISM attendees, with some students being in their late 20s or early 30s.

-Velasquez went on to say that in her first year an ISM student left abruptly without telling anyone.
-She left a letter for Velasquez and all the other ISM students, but Vega and lead pastors at ILC made sure they were never read.
+Velazquez went on to say that in her first year an ISM student left abruptly without telling anyone.
+She left a letter for Velazquez and all the other ISM students, but Vega and lead pastors at ILC made sure they were never read.

 Vargas may be on a “tight leash,” but there is credible evidence suggesting Mark and Lisa Vega loosened it when he was legally permitted to travel to White Plains, New York from April 1-April 10.